 Marijuana can be transported in cars but it must be enclosed in an opaque, child-resistant package; no open-air containers.
 If transporting cannabis in a vehicle, you must not cross state lines or may face serious charges.

-Marijuana consumption is illegal within a taxi, limousine, or any form of government-operated mass transportation.
+Marijuana consumption is illegal in a taxi, limousine, or any form of government-operated mass transportation.
 Likewise, it is illegal to consume marijuana in any privately-owned vehicle.

 Driving under the influence of marijuana is just as illegal as driving under the influence of alcohol.
 Both offenses can result in a DUI.
 Any individual operating a vehicle with 5 nanograms or more of delta 9-tetrahydrocannabinol (THC) in their blood, is technically considered to be under the influence of marijuana.